-"The candidates for Governor now (1908) may not equal some of the candidates of the past for that high office but in ability, character, training, experience, and personal worth, I recall none in sixty years I would place above W. W. Kitchin, and I am not a politician or office-seeker."-Dr. T. B. Kingsbury in News and Observer, June known a more conscientious, patriotic ant.
-I believe he always endeavors to or cleaner public man than Gov. W. W. Kitchin.
-While a member of Congress with him for two terms he was beyond question the best debater and the most influential member of our delegation.
-He is an able man, a splendid speaker. well and favorably known in Washington, and I believe if elected to the Senate will exert an influence in our national affairs which can not be sur passed by any member of the present delegation.
-And, best of all, he is a Democrat in every essential of that term, and is much needed at this juncture of our public affairs when the principles of our party should be enforced, rather than be discarded and obscured as they are by some of our public
+The writer recalls vividly the hard district everything else went Republi can from President down.
+"The only in the last thirty years I have not known a more conscientious, patrictic or cleaner public man than Gov. W. W. Kitchin.
+While a member of Congress Kitchin. with him for two terms he was beyon with him for two terms he was beyond question the best debater and the most influential member of our delegation.
+He is an able man, a spiendid speaker, well and favorably known in Washing-ton, and I believe if elected to the Senate will exert an influence in our actional affairs which can not he surnational affairs which can not be sur national affairs which can not be sur-passed by any member of the present delegation.
+And, best of all, he is a Democrat in every essential of that term, and is much needed at this junc-ture of our. public affairs when the principles of our party should be en-forced, rather than be discarded and obscured as they are by some of our public men.
+JOHN D. BELLAMY.